-The UC San Diego PACE Program's Competency Assessment is a state-of-the-art, rigorous evaluation of a physician's ability to safely practice medicine that is built on the vast knowledge and experience gained from evaluating more than 1600 physicians over the past 20 years.
+The UC San Diego PACE Program's Clinical Competency Assessment is a state-of-the-art, rigorous clinical competency evaluation of a physician's ability to safely practice medicine built on the vast knowledge and experience gained from evaluating more than 2,000 physicians for over 26 years.
 It is a highly customized evaluation specifically tailored to each individual physician's current (or intended) area of practice and the reason for referral.

-REASONS FOR A COMPETENCY ASSESSMENT:Common reasons for referral include:
+REASONS FOR A CLINICAL COMPETENCY ASSESSMENTCommon reasons for referral include:

 - Concerns about a physician's knowledge, skills, or abilities